-If the vessel has an NMEA 2000 Alarm Button (see XI.2) configured for bank #0 (see Figure 2), the rule will trigger an audio alert.
+If you have our YDAB-01 NMEA 2000 Alarm Button (see XI.2) configured for bank #0 (see Figure 6 below), the rule will trigger an audio alert.
 The Alarm Button allows uploading of custom alarm signals or voice messages.